 Unlike wines produced from more than one grape, wine connoisseurs describe Chablis as being ‘easy to understand’.

-Do you have any interesting or fun facts about Chablis that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Chablis that we’ve missed?
+Share them in the comments below!